rjones-lf/iroha/docs/source/guides/libraries.rst

 ..
 Note::

     Work with byte arrays is different in Python 2 and Python 3.
 Due to this fact, the work with hashes and blobs is different in the examples.
+Given examples work fine with both versions of Python.

 Import Iroha and schema classes, generated from Iroha protobuf: